 |Social and Ethical Issues in Public Health (UAB)

 *Tentative; contact CFWE or course schedule for confirmation

 To participate in the One-Health certificate program, students must apply to Auburn University (http://graduate.auburn.edu/).
 Graduate Record Examination (GRE) scores are not required.

 Entrance to the certificate program and AU Graduate School requires a 2.75 GPA.
 However, exceptions can be made if sufficient justification for the exception is provided to the CFWE Graduate Program Office.

-Graduate certificate applicants are required to submit the online application to be admitted as a non-degree student, pay the online application fee ($60 or $70 domestic vs. international respectively) and submit transcripts.
+Graduate certificate applicants must submit the online application to be admitted as a non-degree student, pay the online application fee ($60 or $70 domestic vs. international, respectively), and submit transcripts.
 They must submit an official transcript for the highest degree they currently hold.
 International applicants must also submit an English proficiency score.

 The One Health graduate certificate program requires 15 credit hours at $546 per credit hour for Auburn University courses.
 UAB course fees can be found online at https://www.uab.edu/cost-aid/cost/detailed-tuition-fees#graduate.
-Please be aware, students pursuing graduate certificates are not eligible to receive financial aid.
+Please be aware that students pursuing graduate certificates are not eligible for financial aid.

 Need help getting started?

-Specific questions concerning the One-Health certificate and courses can be address to Dr. Graeme Lockaby at email@example.com or (334) 844-1054).
+Specific questions concerning the One-Health certificate and courses can be addressed to Dr. Aniruddha Belsare at email@example.com or (334) 844-1037).